You are here

 Broadleaf evergreen plants are the most popular landscape plants used in the South.
 They have broad, wide, or flat leaves.
 Examples of broadleaf evergreen plants are hollies, ligustrum (privet), photinia (red tip), elaeagnus, euonymus, cleyera, azaleas, pyracantha, nandina, gardenia, pittosporum, sweet olive, boxwood, camellia, aucuba, mahonia, fatsia, and southern magnolia.

 Along the limbs, branches, and trunks of broadleaf evergreen plants are specialized cells (latent buds) that can become growing buds.
 A latent bud remains dormant until stimulated into growth.
-If these specialized cells (latent buds) are present, you can prune the plant drastically and not worry about killing it.
+If these latent buds are present, you can prune the plant drastically and not worry about killing it.

 Narrowleaf evergreens have tiny, scale-like or needle-like leaves, and many produce cones.
 That is why we call them conifers.
 Examples are junipers, arborvitae, pine, cedar, hemlock, and spruce.
 Narrowleaf evergreen shrubs need occasional foliage shearing in early spring to control size.
 Narrowleaf evergreens do not have latent buds, so you can’t prune them as severely as broadleaf evergreens.
 Narrowleaf evergreens often are thought of as having a “dead zone” on the older parts of the branches.
 If you remove all the scales or needles with a pruning cut, no new growth will occur on the remaining limb.
 Drastic pruning of narrowleaf evergreen plants can kill them.
 To avoid the “dead zone,” never remove more than one-third of the foliage of a narrowleaf evergreen.

-Prune conifers, such as pines, by removing a portion of the “candle” or candle-like new growth on the tips of pines in early spring.
-Once the “candle” has matured, buds on it usually won’t develop and grow.
+Prune conifers, such as pines, by removing a portion of the candle-like new growth on the tips of pines in early spring.
+Once the so-called candle has matured, the buds on it won’t usually develop and grow.
 But removing the tip of the candle before it matures can stimulate buds into growth.

 Pruning Methods